 Washi handmade paper

 Washi was designated by UNESCO as world intangible cultural heritage.
 In the Yame area this craft has been inherited by the craftsmen living along the beautiful Yabe River for more than 400 years.
 The Matsuo Handmade Paper Workshop has represented Yame handmade paper history for more than 100 years.
 The paper was originally made by the craftsman Matsuo and his family.
 You can feel their warm heart beats through the paper.
-The workshop provides making washi experiencr.
+The workshop provides making washi experience.
 Why don’t you try to make your handmade washi?
+Please make each paper carefully.

 Place the moist washi on the hot iron board to dry it out.